Rainford: Sports

 There is currently a golf course called the Northwest National Golf Club alongside the A570 dual carriageway.
-This new course contains 18 holes, a golf academy, restaurant and conference centre and was opened in the summer of 2009.
+This course was opened in the summer of 2009 and contains 18 holes, a golf academy, restaurant and conference centre.

 Rainford also has various sports clubs; A.F.C.
 Rainford, Rainford Tennis club 'Rainford Storm' Table Tennis Club, Rainford Rangers F.C., Rainford Eagles F.C., Rainford North End F.C., Rainford Walking Football Club “Eu Ex Tribus” (RWFC est.2022) and Rainford Cricket Club.

 A speedway training track was operational at some time in the early 1950s.